 As I have been cloth diapering for some time now, it seems like a good idea to share my experience with different brands of cloth diapers.
 Over the past several years, I have tried many different types and brands, but not all successful, which I want to share with you.
 Today I will be reviewing Buttons' cloth diapers.

 Buttons as a cloth diaper brand was born at home.
 Amy and Scott, the husband and wife team, designed the diapers to be easy to use and affordable for everyone.
 They strongly believe in keeping our lives simple, which should also be the case for diapering.
 The company was born in Northwest Washington, but has relocated to northern Idaho, where the family with 4 kids enjoys hiking, biking, and playing in the sunshine and snow!
 The headquarter is in a barn that was renovated into offices - the "Buttons Barn"!

-The cover can be used with their inserts or over a fitted diaper, prefold, or terry square.
+The cover can be used over a fitted diaper, prefold, or terry square.
 These last two are especially nice when you have a newborn.
-Buttons is great for babies who are on the smaller side.
-The snaps in front of the diaper will make sure the diaper grows with your baby when (s)he grows over time.
+Buttons are great for babies who are on the smaller side.
+The snaps in front of the diaper will ensure the diaper grows with your baby when (s)he grows over time.